mauromotion/mauromotion_com/src/content/posts/2025-02-06-bargaining-for-laptops.md

 I mean, we were bargaining for a price.
 He offered me £50 back, I asked for £100.
 I was willing to get down to £75, he offered me £70, and I accepted.
 He then started to blabber, calling me "bro" and asking me not to leave any review, please.
 Please bro!
 This is a practice as old as the world I think.
 But somehow this morning I couldn't help but feeling bad about it.
 I felt like the guy leveraged my emotions to bargain, and I hated it.

 When I started writing this, I was aiming towards an ending about how capitalism is making us all bad people, struggling to survive and careless of one another.
-I realise now that, (although argument against capitalism is still valid) I can see my experience with the eBay seller just as haggling for a price.
+I realise now that, (although my argument against capitalism is still valid) I can see my experience with the eBay seller just as haggling for a price.
 But still I'd rather buy from a store, pay a premium, have a warranty and a brand new machine, if and when possible.
 But mostly I'd rather not have to bargain for prices with shady people.
 It's fucking 2025 and I'm getting too old for this shit.

 In the end, I'm happy with my Thinkpad, and maybe I learned something from the experience, and I guess this is my feedback on the purchase, after all.